Executive Perspectives on Top Risks – Key Issues Being Discussed in the Boardroom and C-Suite

 This landscape is also reflected in our top five list of risk issues, all of which are considered “Significant Impact” risks by industry board members and executives, and all of which have increased year-over-year in significance.

 Competing against “born digital” companies, the second-highest rank risk issue for 2019, has been a simmering challenge for several years, but has now become a critical matter for leadership in the Consumer Products and Services industry group to address.
 With numerous factors at play, “born digital” companies have an obvious big advantage when it comes to competing for market share.
 For instance, the cost of upgrading or replacing aging legacy systems is considerable, as is offering customers a seamless omnichannel experience to keep them coming back for more and excited about the brand.

-It doesn’t help matters that more Consumer Products and Services organisations are becoming wary of making seemingly open-ended investments that may not achieve the desired results.
+It doesn’t help matters that more Consumer Products and Services organizations are becoming wary of making seemingly open-ended investments that may not achieve the desired results.
 They believe that at some point there will be an economic slowdown, possibly limiting their ability to move quickly to make necessary infrastructure improvements.
-They also are concerned that they may not be able to make these investments fast enough to compete with born-digital organisations that already operate in digital and innovative ways on a daily basis.
-These organisations do not need to transform – they already are digital.
-It’s very possible that as this dynamic continues to unfold, so-called legacy organisations that continue to fall behind in market share, technology and innovations will become acquisition targets.
+They also are concerned that they may not be able to make these investments fast enough to compete with born-digital organizations that already operate in digital and innovative ways on a daily basis.
+These organizations do not need to transform – they already are digital.
+It’s very possible that as this dynamic continues to unfold, so-called legacy organizations that continue to fall behind in market share, technology and innovations will become acquisition targets.

 Consumer Products and Services companies are undergoing a sea change made possible with disruptive digital technologies.
 But at the root of this change is the old adage updated to today’s optics – customers are, and always will be, kings and queens!
 They want it all and industry players who are determined to survive and thrive in this brave new world must adapt to shifting customer preferences, wherever they lead.